ManhTrinhNguyen/Kubernetes-Practice/Kubernetes-Nodejs-App-Practice/README.md

   - js-app-cluster-config.yaml : Provided by Linode in the UI

   - Now I have Cluster running and I can talk to it via my Local Machine by using kubectl CLI

+## Practice 2 : Deploy MongoDB using Helm

+  - Helm is a Kubernetes Package Manager .
+To package YAML file and distribute them in public and private Repo

+  - Helm Chart is a bundle of Yaml .

+  - Helm's own Public Repo at ArtifactHub : (https://artifacthub.io/)

+  - Step 1 : Install Helm in Mac : `brew install helm`

+  - Step 2 : Bitnami is a Provider of Helm Chart .
+They are also provide and maintain MongoDB Helm Chart in Public .
+I get Bitnami Repo : `helm repo add bitnami https://charts.bitnami.com/bitnami`

+  - To search for Bitnami MongoDB repo : `helm search repo bitnami | grep mongodb`

+  !!!
+Note When I execute Helm chart it will execute aganst my Cluster

+  - Step 3 : Create Value File for MongoDB Helm Chart

+    - Bitnami Helm Chart provided default a Value File that I can override .
+I want to override those value to configure my Logic of my DB